 My work has been published or accepted in Perspectives on Politics, Political Psychology, Party Politics, Legislative Studies Quarterly [2x], and Research and Politics, and is under advance contract with Cambridge University Press.
 It has been funded by the National Science Foundation (NSF), the American Political Science Association (APSA), Innovations for Poverty Action (IPA), Evidence in Governance and Politics (EGAP), and the Kellogg Institute, among others.
 I was also a 2023-2024 Harry Frank Guggenheim Emerging Scholar, a USIP-Minerva Peace and Security Scholar, and the 2023 APSA Political Psychology Distinguished Junior Scholar.

 I received my PhD in Political Science in 2024 from the University of Notre Dame, where I am a research affiliate at the Kellogg Institute's Violence and Transitional Justice Lab and the Eliminating Violence Against Women Lab.
+I am also affiliated with Stanford University's Poverty, Violence, and Governance Lab.

 Contact